-When all the information is collected, it is important that all the data is available for the people who need it.
+When all the information is collected, all the data must be available to the people who need it.
 In many cases, it is a large group of many different users, from an offsite manager to a field technician.

 The information’s value is increased when transformed into intelligence.
-This is done by evaluating the data for trends with the goal of anticipating problems, such as unplanned downtime.
+This is done by evaluating the data for trends to anticipate problems, such as unplanned downtime.

-4. Transitioning from reactive to proactive maintenance – successful maintenance program
+4. Transitioning from reactive to proactive maintenance – a successful maintenance program

 The last key element for an effective maintenance program involves transitioning from reactive to proactive maintenance.
 Reactive maintenance is when a piece of equipment breaks down and a technician goes there to fix it, ‘’fix it when it breaks’’.

-Organizations that react when a problem occurs rather than acting prior to the issue see a high volume of unplanned downtime, shorter equipment lifespans, and higher maintenance costs.
+Organizations that react when a problem occurs rather than acting before the issue see a high volume of unplanned downtime, shorter equipment lifespans, and higher maintenance costs.
 Many organizations want to build a more proactive maintenance program, but this can be challenging.
-There are several keys to the reactive to proactive transition.
+There are several keys to the reactive-to-proactive transition.
 At the basic level, it cannot be done until an organization is collecting all the important data and intelligence.
 This is the reason why for example Hint’s AML is fundamental for maintaining performance.
 It is one of the easiest and most cost-effective ways to gather maintenance information.

-Unplanned downtime events may not be eliminated completely, but shifting to a proactive approach where companies anticipate and act on issues before they occur can reduce unplanned downtime, increase labor scheduling efficiency, enhance equipment reliability, and of course lower maintenance costs.
+Unplanned downtime events may not be eliminated, but shifting to a proactive approach where companies anticipate and act on issues before they occur can reduce unplanned downtime, increase labor scheduling efficiency, enhance equipment reliability, and of course lower maintenance costs.